 The setting we study in this paper is one with the following characteristics.
-First, the analyst controls the action of interest $D$ via a randomized controlled experiment (or, alternatively, by an exogeneity assumption like selection on observables).
+First, the analyst controls the action of interest $D$ via either a randomized controlled experiment or, alternatively, by an exogeneity assumption like selection on observables.
 We therefore alternatively call this action the ``treatment''.
-Second, the outcome $Y$ is not instantaneous and takes some time to get realized within the timeline of the experiment.
-In the period in-between the treatment assignment and the realization of the outcome, the other actions contained in $A$ get chosen by the units participating in the experiment.
+Second, the outcome $Y$ is not instantaneous and takes some time to be realized within the timeline of the experiment.
+In the period between treatment assignment and outcome realization, the other actions in $A$ are chosen by the units—these may be modeled as conditionally exogenous in some applications, or left unmodeled altogether.
 Figure \ref{fig:timeline} illustrates the setting.
 Below we describe some empirical applications in economics, social sciences, and industry that naturally fit into this setting.

-The first class of applications that fit our framework is the literature that study long-run outcomes in economics.
+The first class of applications that fit our framework is the literature that studies long-run outcomes in economics.
 There, interest typically lies in a treatment that happened several years in the past (oftentimes hundreds of years ago) on some outcome of interest in more recent times.
-For example, \cite{voigtlander/voth:12} study the effect of the existence of Black Death pogroms in 1349 ($D$) on the level of anti-Semitism in the Nazi Germany in 1920s ($Y$) at the city level.
-Other actions that are included in the analysis include city population in 1920s ($A$), among other variables that are determined closer to the realization of the outcomes.
-Other examples include \citet{nunn:08,juhasz:18,angelucci/etal:22}, among many others.
-In these applications it is common to argue that the treatment is exogenous invoking selection on observables assumptions or, in some cases, relying on instrumental variables approaches.
+For example, \cite{voigtlander/voth:12} study the effect of the existence of Black Death pogroms in 1349 ($D$) on the level of anti-Semitism in Nazi Germany in 1920s ($Y$) at the city level.
+Other actions that are included in the analysis include city population in the 1920s ($A$), among other variables that are determined closer to the realization of the outcomes.
+Other examples include \citet{nunn:08} and \cite{angelucci/etal:22}, among many others.
+In these applications, it is common to argue that the treatment is exogenous invoking selection on observables assumptions or, in some cases, relying on instrumental variables approaches.
 Our results are limited to settings exploiting conditional exogeneity.